DianaBohorquezT/AzureProjects/ASRPhysicalLandingZone/README.md

-# ASR HyperV Landing Zone
+# ASR for physical machines Landing Zone

 This project is intended to get you started with a basic deployment of Azure prerequisites to use ASR with your physical machines.
 Feel free to modify this template given your own needs.
 Here is the architecture that we are going to deploy: